These icons of Americana are being repurposed as wall art by those that admire.

-I lost a picture of a windmill used as a wall hanging when my previous laptop stopped working, but I’ve never lost my desire to own one.
-They are becoming a rare site when driving across the country, so if they pull at your heartstrings too, better snap it up when you run across one for sale.
-This sculptural beauty was placed over a hallway table, out of harms way for her sons.
+I lost a picture of a windmill wheel used as a wall hanging when my previous laptop stopped working but I’ve never lost my desire to own one.
+They are becoming a rare site when driving across the country, so if they pull at your heartstrings too, better snap one up if you run across it for sale.
+This sculptural beauty was placed over a hallway table, out of harm’s way for children.

-Excuse the magazine page crease, but I wanted to show this amazing wood version.
+Excuse the magazine page crease, but I wanted to show this amazing wooden version.
 Vintage charm doesn’t get much better than this.

 My mill is finally on the wall of my new house!
 In spite of the fact that the great room was designed around it, the mill was the last item of decor to be put into place.
 It’s 8′ with a 4′ tail.
 I’ll be posting about it this week on my blog if you care to take a peek at it.
 Thanks for showing us other mill decor photos.
 There’s not many of us fanatics out there!